FEUP-ESOF-2020-21/open-cx-t2g2-teamnamenotfound/README.md

           Given the user is logged in with a valid account and the app is in home screen When I tap the "searchButton" button
           Then "searchScreen" screen shows up

+      Scenario: The home screen shows up and filters are saved when the user tap filter button Given the user is logged in with a valid account and the app is in search screen When I tap the "filterButton" button
+          Then "homeScreen" screen shows up and the filters are saved

+      Scenario: The app goes back to home screen when we tap arrow button and don't save the filters Given the user is logged in with a valid account and the app in in filterScreen When I tap the "arrowButton" button
+        Then "homeScreen" shows up and the filters are not saved
     ```

   - **Value and effort**: L